 Scleroderma Quebec provides support to patients

 Present throughout Quebec, our self-help and support groups help break the sense of isolation many scleroderma patients experience.
 Either by email, by phone or during activities/meetings, it is possible for those affected by the disease to share issues and concerns with others.
-In addition, the main objectives of our nurse are to promote healthy living, answer questions, as well as provide useful information that enable people with scleroderma to better cope with their illness and improve their daily quality of life.
+In addition, the main objectives of our Health Promotion Agent are to promote healthy living, answer questions, as well as provide useful information that enable people with scleroderma to better cope with their illness and improve their daily quality of life.

 and support groups:

 - Responding to inquiries from scleroderma patients pertaining to their health condition;

 - Developing and maintaining strong links with health professionals;

 - Developing and creating communication tools about the disease;

 - Preparing and searching for relevant and useful articles about scleroderma with links to additional resources.